froala/KMSFroalaEditorBundle/README.md

 #### Required

-Firstly, you have to select your language, other options are optionals (see below).
+Firstly, you have to select your language, other settings are optionals (see below).

 ``` yaml
 // app/config.yml